-A. Selection and Review of Portfolio Managers and Funds for the Programs Selection

-SND - Non Discretionary
+Selection and Review of Portfolio Managers SND - Non Discretionary

 As SND is a non-discretionary advisory program where the client retains authority to make investment decisions, Stephens does not review, select or recommend portfolio managers.
 However, the IAR must be appropriately licensed and have an acceptable compliance record.